Generic selectors

 Jonathan: Oh, great.
 But we probably went out 40 times.
 I took her to various restaurants.
 She’d hang out at my house.

 We drove around the city a lot.
-And I’ve been a reporter for a really long time and we all have our techniques, and we’d be driving back from some place in Rowland Heights and there is this silence in the car and you’re wondering, “Is this like, is this companionable silence?
-Did we just have a good meal and we’re driving back to the West Side?
-Or is this the kind of silence where she’s trying to get me to like just snap, and tell her things that I wouldn’t tell her otherwise?
+And I’ve been a reporter for a long time, and we all have our techniques, and we’d be driving back from some place in Rowland Heights, and there is this silence in the car, and you’re wondering,Is this like, is this companionable silence?
+Did we just have a good meal, and are we driving back to the West Side?
+Or is this the kind of silence where she’s trying to get me to just snap, and tell her things that I wouldn’t tell her otherwise?
 Or is this…?”

 Rob: She was following you.

 Jonathan: It was—we went to a lot of restaurants.
-They were all places that I had already reviewed and I had already gone to essentially as a regular and not… I thought people knew who I was, but they didn’t always.
+They were all places that I had already reviewed, and I had already gone to essentially as a regular and not I thought people knew who I was, but they didn’t always.
 There’s a place called Sapp Coffee Shop, an astonishing little, tiny little place in Hollywood.
 I’ve probably eaten there 50 times.
-I would put them on my list a thousand times and I’d taken Anthony Bourdain there and I figured that everybody knew, but they didn’t.
+I would put them on my list a thousand times, and I’d taken Anthony Bourdain there, and I figured that everybody knew, but they didn’t.
 They like me now.

-I think the stuff that’s out now… I know there’s an article of an interview with me and it does seem self-centered, but Lucky Peach just started their website and they’re gone deep on ramen for the last two weeks.
+I think the stuff that’s out now… I know there’s an article of an interview with me, and it does seem self-centered, but Lucky Peach just started their website and they’ve gone deep on ramen for the last two weeks.
 It’s just fucking amazing, right?
 It’s a bowl of noodles, it’s a stupid bowl of noodles.
 And there are so many people that they’re so obsessed with it in so many different ways and they write about it in different ways.
 It’s like a graduate school of noodles.
 I mean, you should look that up right now.

-So if you’re in a situation when you’re trying something that tastes odd to your natural taste buds, how can you honestly talk of it, analyze it, like you said, tell us what it is, instead of what you prefer or what you’re used to?
+So, if you’re in a situation when you’re trying something that tastes odd to your natural taste buds, how can you honestly talk of it, analyze it, like you said, tell us what it is, instead of what you prefer or what you’re used to?

 Student: I mean, like for that specific example, I couldn’t even really tell how it tasted because, I guess, my senses were focusing on the scent.
 I didn’t even actually get to taste it for what it was.

-Jonathan: Actually the taste is pretty mild.
+Jonathan: Actually, the taste is pretty mild.
 It’s just the smell that’s hard.
-I mean, Japanese natto is another one that has this like, it has a really strong smell but it also has like this sliminess to it.
-It really looks like something that came out of Alien.
+I mean, Japanese natto is another one that has this, like, it has a really strong smell, but it also has this sliminess to it.
+It looks like something that came out of Alien.

 Rob: Durian has the same…